uidjabloko/olcrtc/readme.md

 ## About
-olcRTC - across the sea
+olcRTC - across the seа

 Project that allows users to bypass blocking by parasitizing and tunneling on unblocked and whitelisted services in Russia, use legal webRTC services